Lazy-Day-Tech/TapTrack-User-Reference/docs/Guides/GettingStarted.md

 - [Giving Feedback](#giving-feedback)
 - [Additional Reading](#additional-reading)

-## What is TapTrack?
+## What is TagTrax?

-TapTrack simplifies the management of raft bookings and inventory.
+TagTrax simplifies the management of raft bookings and inventory.
 It streamlines tasks like check-in/check-out, raft repairs, reporting, and shuttle management.
 It's designed to improve efficiency and accuracy in day to day operations.

 ## Getting Access

-To access TapTrack, you will need:
+To access TagTrax, you will need:

 1. **Valid Google email address:** Used for authentication within the application.
 2. **Apple associated email address (Optional):** Required if installing on a personal Apple device.
 Provide this when requesting iOS beta access.

-## Downloading & Installing TapTrack
+## Downloading & Installing TagTrax

 Currently, due to complications with getting internal applications approved on the open app stores, the application is only available for download from a beta stream that may take additional steps to get access to.

 ### Android

-*To Be Determined.* We are working on providing an Android download option and will update this section when available.
+1. You will receive an email invitation at the Google account email address you provided.
+2. Open the invitation email and click on the "Join the Test" or similar link provided.
+3. Once you have accepted the invitation, you can install the application directly from the invitation page (Easiest), or by searching for TagTrax in Google play

+> Note: Make sure you are signed into the correct Google account associated with your invitation.

 ### iOS